nomeforme/glitchbox/server/modules/prompt_travel_scheduler_README.md

 3. Enable the prompt travel scheduler
 4. Watch as the model automatically transitions back and forth between the two prompts

 This creates an animation-like effect as the model smoothly interpolates between the two concepts.

-## Example with Seed Travel

-1. Set your base prompt (e.g., "a majestic mountain")
-2. Set your target prompt (e.g., "a tranquil beach")
-3. Enable the prompt travel scheduler and seed travel
-4. Watch as the model automatically transitions between the two prompts with varying seeds

-This creates an animation-like effect with additional variation in each frame due to the changing seeds.